Turkish Chicken Kebabs with Pomegranate Relish

-We actually ate this with this awesome Cranberry Jasmine Rice (subbing quinoa for the rice and pomegranate seeds for the cranberries… so I guess it’s “Pomegranate Quinoa”?) instead of pita bread.
+We actually ate this with some cranberry jasmine rice instead of pita bread.
 But the photo in the magazine looked so pretty, I wanted to replicate it.

 LOVED this.
 (Even the kids!)
 The leftovers were even great for lunch the next day.
 And that pomegranate relish?
 I started eating it with a spoon and had to force myself to stop.